About Friends of Ecological Reserves

 - Conducting field trips to existing reserves — view The Log Newsletters for articles about recent field trips.

 - Participating in “Pitch-In Canada” to clean up refuse, especially on reserve beaches

-- Raising funds through sale of attractive placemats and other products; soliciting grants from individuals, private foundations and government agencies; conduct of fund-raising raffles and other events
+- Raising funds through sale of attractive placemats and other products; soliciting donations and grants from individuals, private foundations and government agencies; conduct of fund-raising raffles and other events

 - Organizing and delivering educational lectures